 After all, lest you forget, the Swiss chose to sit out both World Wars!
-In fact, the Swiss’ commitment to upholding their policy of no-interference is so strong that they’ve not been in any global conflict since the early years of the 1500s!
+In fact, the Swiss’ commitment to upholding their policy of no interference is so strong that they’ve not been in any global conflict since the early years of the 1500s!

 Instead, while the rest of the world chose to go to war with each other, Switzerland used the time to develop its own country over many centuries.
 Because of their neutral stance, the Swiss economy today is one of the strongest and most stable in the world.

-16. Red Cross
+22. Red Cross

 Yes, the humble beginnings of this famous Swiss organization can be traced back to Geneva in 1863.
 Its founder, Henry Durant, was the first-ever Swiss recipient of the Nobel Peace Prize.

 Since then, the Red Cross has grown to establish itself in many different parts of the world, actively taking part in humanitarian relief efforts in times of crises.
 In its 157-year history, the Red Cross has won three-time Nobel Prize Laureates!

-17. Housing the HQ of the United Nations in Europe
+23. Housing the HQ of the United Nations in Europe

-18. The Pontifical Swiss Guard
+24. The Pontifical Swiss Guard

 Despite having avoided war for over 500 years, Switzerland actually trains and produces one of the oldest military units that are still in operation today.

 Established in the 16th Century, the Pontifical Swiss Guard is an elite armed forces unit that is charged with protecting the Pope and the Apostolic Palace in Vatican City.
-Made entirely of Swiss Catholic men, the Swiss Guard are provided military training by the Swiss Armed Forces and equipped with both traditional and modern weapons.
+Made entirely of Swiss Catholic men, the Swiss Guard is provided military training by the Swiss Armed Forces and is equipped with both traditional and modern weapons.

-19. Albert Einstein’s alma mater
+25. Albert Einstein’s alma mater

-Apart from developing their economy, the Swiss were also able to use the time others spent on war to develop multiple fields in their country, the most notable of which is in education.
+Apart from developing their economy, the Swiss were also able to use the time others spent on war to develop multiple fields in their country, the most notable of which is education.

 Many of the public universities in the country charge a tuition fee that is significantly lower than most other countries in Europe, applicable to both domestic and foreign students.
 As a result, Swiss universities have attracted and produced some of the brightest minds man has ever known.

 Switzerland’s most famous alumnus is none other than Albert Einstein!
-At the age of 26, Einstein graduated from the University of Zurich with a PhD in 1905.
+At the age of 26, Einstein graduated from the University of Zurich with a Ph.D. in 1905.
 That very same year, he invented perhaps the most important equation in modern history: E=mc2.

-20. Roger Federer
+26. Roger Federer

 Apart from Albert Einstein, Switzerland is also associated with plenty of other household names.
 However, in recent times, perhaps no one is more famous throughout the world than Roger Federer.

-21. The site of CERN
+27. The site of CERN

 Hands up if you’re a fan of The Big Bang Theory!
 Well, even if you’re not a fan, you’ve probably heard of CERN, one of Switzerland’s most famous locations.

-22. Cost of living
+29. Cost of living

-Finally, while most people consider Switzerland a great travel destination, the country have been unable to shake off their reputation for being one of the costliest countries in Europe to live in.
+Finally, while most people consider Switzerland a great travel destination, the country has been unable to shake off its reputation for being one of the costliest countries in Europe to live in.